Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

 Quite remarkably, also for the R-FFNN, the results obtained by means of $\risk{2}$ are slightly higher than those obtained through other risk-factors sets, which indicates that $\risk{2}$ is more effective than the other bases; this fact is confirmed for every employed value of the hidden size.
 By comparing the results with polynomial basis functions, we can see that a hidden size equals to $40$ is necessary in order to reach the same pricing accuracy.
 For such value of the hidden size, the computational times of the two pricing techniques are comparable.

-The methods we have discussed so far have in principle the limitation that they assign the same importance to all the points in the information set, in the sense that they do not capture, for instance, the fact that the risk factors constituting the sets $\risk{3}$ and $\risk{4}$ are a stream of data, namely there is temporal dependence among the observation of the price process.
-R-RNN and signature methods take into account the fact that the inputs are stream of data, since they take in inputs either the path of the process over the window of length $M$, or the whole path.
-Indeed, in our analysis we use these methods only for $\risk{3}$ and $\risk{4}$ cases.
-Table~\ref{tab:afs_prices} displays the results.

-Regarding R-RNNs, we formulate the following observations.
+Tables~\ref{tab:afs_prices} and~\ref{tab:axs_prices} display the results for R-RNNs.
+We formulate the following observations.
 First, the hidden size does not seem to affect the results.
 Second, the computational times grow linearly with the hidden size, and there is a tangible reduction in time with respect to the others methods, when applied to risk set $\risk{4}$.
 However, the results obtained with the R-FFNN and polynomials with risk-factor set $\risk{2}$ are higher than those obtained with R-RNNs.